Introduction to Narcissism

 Maybe you can relate to being 'attacked' at the mark that hurts you the most.
 Maybe the pieces are starting to come together for you...

-No matter what the outer world initially sees, the narcissist’s depth of empathy and support is sadly non-existent, If there is no ‘pay off’ of constant admiration, his support towards you (which was initially over-the-top plentiful) becomes unavailable.
-In fact the narcissist has to spend so much energy mining attention for himself, he doesn’t have the resources to give genuinely (without agenda) to others.
+No matter what the outer world initially sees, the narcissist's depth of empathy and support is sadly non-existent.
+If there is no 'pay off' of constant admiration the support towards you (which was initially over-the-top plentiful) becomes unavailable.
+In fact the narcissist has to spend so much energy mining attention for himself / herself, the resources to give genuinely (without agenda) to others simply don't exist.

 If you have a person in your life who is incapable of being supportive, and in fact becomes depressed, angry and even abusive when you have a bad time or require assistance, you may be shocked to realise this individual is narcissistic.
-Narcissists are the classic ‘fair weather people’ to individuals they’re familiar with.
-If you have no energy to grant the narcissist, you are of no use to him, and he finds it deplorable to give of himself to you.
-In fact when you’re ‘down’ and require support, and the focus of attention is off him, he may punish you mercilessly for not making it ‘all about him’.
+Narcissists are the classic 'fair weather people' to individuals they're familiar with.
+If you have no energy to grant the narcissist, you are of no use, and he / she finds it deplorable to give of himself / herself to you.
+In fact when you're 'down' and require support, and the focus of attention is off the narcissist, he / she may punish you mercilessly for not making it 'all about him / her'.
 When receiving such abuse the dehumanisation is soul-shattering.

-It’s important to understand the narcissist is not always nasty and can be truly delightful.
+It's important to understand the narcissist is not always nasty and can be truly delightful.
 This makes this condition very confusing.
-When he is feeling full of recognition and getting what he wants from life you could not imagine a happier more delightful, funny, loving and charismatic person.
+When the narcissist is feeling full of recognition and getting what he / she wants from life you could not imagine a happier more delightful, funny, loving and charismatic person.
 This is part of the manic depressive condition caused by narcissism.
-When he is high in life, he is high on ‘narcissistic supply’ the false currency (energy mined from outside of him) that fills him full of good feelings and ‘self-worth.’
+When the narcissist Is high in life, he / she is high on 'narcissistic supply', the false currency (energy mined from the outside) that fills the narcissist full of good feelings and 'self-worth.'

-This ‘feed’ lifts him out of the depression of his damaged and tortured self.
-Because this feeling ‘full’ is in stark contrast to his natural state, he feels euphoria and great relief.
-He feels power-ful (rather than power-less) and makes the most of these feelings.
+This 'feed' lifts him / her out of the depression of a damaged and tortured self.
+Because this feeling 'full' is in stark contrast to the narcissist's natural state, he / she feels euphoria and great relief.
+The narcissist feels power-ful (rather than power-less) and makes the most of these feelings.
 No different to an alcoholic or drug addict who has hit the apex of the binge or the hit.
 This state is precarious and temporary.
 When the high reaches its peak the dangerous low is close behind.
 Narcissism is bi-polar in its intensity.
 Many people who have lived or are living with an individual who has Narcissistic Personality Disorder know the sudden lows that come after the highs.
-Sometimes within minutes of being a ‘fun-loving delight’ the individual becomes dark, moody and angry.
+Sometimes within minutes of being a 'fun-loving delight' the individual becomes dark, moody and angry.
 The mood is like a black ink that permeates everything surrounding it.
-Then the ‘walking on broken glass’ and the inevitable abuse begins.
+Then the 'walking on broken glass' and the inevitable abuse begins.

-The narcissist has an inability to take responsibility for his bad feelings.
-For him to acknowledge he is ‘down’ is terrifying and means admitting feelings of emptiness and powerlessness.
+The narcissist has an inability to take responsibility for his / her bad feelings.
+For the narcissist to acknowledge he / she is 'down' is terrifying and means admitting feelings of emptiness and powerlessness.
 Psychologically this spells emotional and mental annihilation.
-The narcissist’s false self is his survival, and quite literally he will lose everything in his life (and even his physical life) before giving up the desperate grip on maintaining the facade.
+The narcissist's false self is his / her survival, and quite literally the narcissist will lose everything in his / her life (and even physical life) before giving up the desperate grip on maintaining the facade.

-Inevitably his ‘bad feelings’ are someone else’s responsibility, because he cannot claim these feelings as his own.
-“I’m feeling bad, therefore it must be your fault” The bouts of battering and blaming another individual (often the love partner) continue until the narcissist has been able to mine another hit of narcissistic supply (the much needed drug of attention).
+Inevitably the narcissist's 'bad feelings' are someone else's responsibility, because he / she cannot claim these feelings as his own.
+"I'm feeling bad, therefore it must be your fault" The bouts of battering and blaming another individual (often the love partner) continue until the narcissist has been able to mine another hit of narcissistic supply (the much needed drug of attention).

-The narcissist, who has denied his true damaged self, operates in two main dimensions:
+The narcissist, who has denied his / her true damaged self, operates in two main dimensions: